NBISweden/ENA-submission/README.txt

 were written to make it easier to submit data to the European Nucleotide Archive (ENA) at the EMBL-EBI outside of Cambridge, UK.

-A thrid script, update_embl_file_checker.sh, downloads a tool from ENA for validating EMBL flat files.
+A third script, update_embl-validator.sh, downloads a tool from ENA for validating EMBL flat files.

 submit.pl